Welcome to

 Alternatively, using the same url, you may download the calendar file by pasting the url in the destination window of your web browser and hitting the Go button.
 For most browsers, on most computers, this will result in that file being downloaded and stored in your downloads folder.
 You can then import it into your calendar program.
 What is the difference?
 You cannot alter a calendar to which you are subscribed, but you can alter a calendar imported from a file on your computer.
 The downside, if there is one, is that corrections made to the original file (that is, my file) will not be replicated on your computer.
 Your choice.

-Inasmuch as this is something very new, there is a strong likelihood that the calendar contains an error, or the file is flawed in some other way.
-Please let me know as soon as possible about errors, omissions, or anything else that lessens the usability of this calendar.
+Please let me know as soon as possible about errors, omissions, or anything else that lessens the usability of this (intentionally) simple calendar.

 Other Helpful Resources